T1taniumF0rge-Industries-Inc/Software/Programs.md

 ### [Windows:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows)

 **WARNING!
-Any programs not listed specifically having a 32-bit [(x86)](https://stackoverflow.com/questions/29974425/why-is-windows-32-bit-called-windows-x86-and-not-windows-x32) version may not run on a 32-bit Windows computer.**
+Any programs not listed specifically having a 32-bit [(x86)](https://stackoverflow.com/questions/29974425/why-is-windows-32-bit-called-windows-x86-and-not-windows-x32) version may not run on a most computers with 32-bit architecture.** *All of the installers provided here are the latest at time of upload, but might not be at time of download.
+Even though most programs like Google Chrome come with auto-updating features, it is still recommended for you to double check on the program's official website for their latest installer(s) if you require a specific version of that program!*

 [**360Chrome or/and 360AFChrome:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/360Chrome)